- 1/2 teaspoon salt, divided

 - 1/2 cup flaked coconut

 - 2 tablespoons brown sugar

 - 1 tablespoon lemon juice

-- Sprinkle inside of hens with 1/4 teaspoon salt; set aside.
+- Sprinkle 1/4 teaspoon salt inside hens; set aside.
 Drain pineapple, reserving juice.
 In a large bowl, combine the pineapple, bread cubes, celery and coconut.
-Add 6 tablespoons butter; toss to coat.
+Add 1/3 cup butter; toss to coat.
 Loosely stuff hens with mixture.

 - Tuck wings under hens; tie legs together.
 Place on a rack in a greased shallow roasting pan.
 Place remaining stuffing in a greased 1-1/2-cup baking dish; cover and set aside.
 Add poultry seasoning and remaining salt to remaining butter.

 - Spoon some butter mixture over hens.
 Bake, uncovered, at 350° for 40 minutes, basting twice with butter mixture.